 \section{Discussions}

 The privacy implications are two-folded for the evaluated two models separately.

 \textbf{ChatGPT}.
 Our privacy analyses of ChatGPT follow previous works to study the LLM's memorization of private training data.
-Despite ChatGPT already enhanced by dialog-safety measures against revealing personal information, we combine jailbreak prompts with CoT prompting to circumvent ChatGPT's ethical concerns.
-Our experiments suggest that personal web pages and existing online textual files may be collected as ChatGPT's training data.
+Despite ChatGPT already enhanced by dialog-safety measures against revealing personal information, our proposed MJP can still circumvent ChatGPT's ethical concerns. \lhr{In addition, our MJP exploits role-play instruction to compromise ChatGPT's ethical module, it is contradictory to defend against such privacy attacks while training LLMs to follow given instructions.
+For researchers, our results imply that LLMs' current safety mechanisms are not sufficient to steer AIGC to prevent harms.} \lhr{For web users}, our experiments suggest that personal web pages and existing online textual files may be collected as ChatGPT's training data.
 It is hard to determine whether such data collection is lawful or not.
 However, individuals at least have the right to opt out of uninformed data collection according to the California Consumer Privacy Act (CCPA) and the GDPR.

 \textbf{The New Bing}.
 Unlike previous studies that blamed personal information leakage for memorization issues, according to our results, the New Bing may even recover personal information outside its training data due to its integrated searching ability.
-Such data recovery at nearly no cost may lead to potential harms like spamming, spoofing, doxing, and cyberbullying.
+Such data recovery at nearly no cost may lead to potential harms like unintended PII dissemination, spamming, spoofing, doxing, and cyberbullying.
 In addition to the direct recovery of personal information, our main concern is privacy leakage due to New Bing's powerful data collation and information extraction ability.
 There is a possibility that the New Bing can combine unrelated sources to profile a specific subject even though its data are perfectly anonymized.
 For example, the anonymized New York City taxi trips data may leak celebrities' residence and tipping information and taxi drivers' identities~\cite{Douriez-2016-Anonymizing}.
 The New Bing may cause more frequent \textit{identity disclosure} accidents.